Diversity at CAPS

 Discussing and responding to race and ethnic relations in the United States remains complex as the issues continue to be divisive.
 Our nation is continuing to grapple not only with our history, but also with our vision for our future.
 While we may feel massive polarization and insurmountable distance between ourselves and others in the current social and political spheres, TWU CAPS would like to invite all of us into a middle space, one that perhaps can be summed up best by this phrase: both/and.

 “Both/and” is repeated constantly at TWU CAPS.
 What it means to us is that any life event or situation can be viewed from different perspectives, and all of them have validity.
 It’s not either/or, it’s both/and.
-As a group of psychologists and psychologists in training, we hold space for the both/and.
+As mental health professionals (including those in training), we hold space for the both/and.
 We recognize the complexity of humanity and try to help others learn to embrace the acceptance of multiple points of view.
 We recognize that we live in a complex time, and that there is good and bad, love and evil, and hope and despair residing within all of us as we are first and foremost human.

 The conflict and deep polarization of our political community continues past the divisive 2020 election, bringing to light the depths to which our nation is embedded in systemic and personal racism.
 We have witnessed what many of us cannot imagine seeing in our lifetimes: A deadly riot at the Capitol building and different versions of “truth” impacting the validity of a Presidential election.
 Some of this was fueled by neo-Nazi and white supremacists groups.
 We strongly and wholeheartedly condemn these actions and beliefs, and we directly challenge the bigotry and hatred exhibited.